 I can help you find answers and plan wisely for the future in the following ways:

-Medicaid Planning with Clearwater Elder Law attorney John Frazier can help you qualify for Medicaid so it will help pay for nursing home care
+Medicaid Planning with Clearwater Elder Law attorney John Frazier can help you qualify for Medicaid so it will help pay for assisted living or nursing home care

 We apply Florida’s Medicaid program to help seniors and their families avoid impoverishment resulting from nursing home and assisted living expenses.
 This legal process is called Medicaid Planning, and it’s the primary alternative to paying privately for nursing home care.